 The exciting fast-paced five minute pitches by the entrepreneurs followed up by questioning by the “investors”, in the style of Shark Tank, was really fun to watch and unique from any other convention session.
 ACTFL is proud to support the kind of innovation through LaunchPad because, in this way, language professionals through the panel of judges as well as the audience voting can have input into the development of technology applications that truly help to develop language proficiency in our learners.

-Inspired by the show Shark Tank, the competition consists of a 90-minute session at one of the convention venues during which a small group of startup companies pitch their innovation and receive feedback from a highly specialized audience of world language educators.
-The winner of the competition will receive an honorary plaque from ACTFL and the Language Flagship Technology Innovation Center.
-All participating companies showcase and demonstrate their products at the Tech Center booth during ACTFL World Languages Expo hours on November 16 and 17, 2018.
+The LaunchPad competition consists of a 90-minute session at one of the convention venues during which a small group of startup companies pitch their innovation and receive feedback from a highly specialized group of judges and and an audience of world language educators.
+The winner of the competition receives an honorary plaque from ACTFL and the Language Flagship Technology Innovation Center.
+All participating companies showcase and demonstrate their products at the Tech Center booth during ACTFL World Languages Expo hours on November 20-22, 2020.

 About the LaunchPad

 The Language Flagship Technology Innovation Center (Tech Center) and ACTFL are prime sponsors of the LaunchPad.
 The Tech Center is an initiative sponsored by the Defense Language and National Security Education Office (DLNSEO) and its mission is to enhance The Language Flagship experience through the effective use of technology.

 The American Council on The Teaching of Foreign Languages (ACTFL) hosts the ACTFL World Languages Expo, which brings together more than 8,000 language educators around the world from all languages, levels, and assignments.

 The Language Flagship Technology Innovation Center (Tech Center) will provide shared booth space at the 2020 ACTFL World Languages Expo at no cost for qualifying participants.